 - Government entities: Dangerous road conditions, poor signage, or neglected maintenance may place responsibility on a city or state agency, subject to special legal rules and deadlines.

 Back injury cases often involve multiple layers of responsibility.
-Working with an experienced Los Angeles back injury lawyer can help ensure all responsible parties are identified, and the full impact of the injury is addressed.
+Working with an experienced Los Angeles back injury lawyer can help identify potentially responsible parties.

 Why Back Injury Cases Are Legally Complex

 A serious back injury can change how you move, work, and live, but proving the full impact is rarely simple.
-Unlike more visible injuries, back injuries often involve pain, nerve damage, and mobility limitations that develop over time, making these cases especially challenging without experienced legal guidance.
+Unlike more visible injuries, back injuries may involve pain, nerve damage, and mobility limitations that develop over time.

 Common complexities in back injury claims include: